mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Constants ###

 Now as you can probably see, constants are [not like the others](http://www.youtube.com/watch?v=ueZ6tvqhk8U).
-They are odd in that they get put into the provider cache, even though they are not providers, so that provider factories can take them as a dependency.
-They are also put into the instance cache so that providers (i.e. `$get`), controllers and directives can also take them as dependencies.
-You can see that clearly in the source:
+They are oddball in that they get put directly into both the provider and instance cache.
+You can see this clearly in the source:

 ```js
 function constant(name, value) {